Armaan-Mahajan/Quotify/README.md

     - User inputs a quote and speaker in a separate menu
     - This is reflected on the screen
     - If user attempts to go forward to a new random quote, or back in their quote history, the app provides a warning
-- Share feature also has to be added- users share the quote in .png format
+- Quote sharing- users can share the quote in .png format [✓]